Download a print version of this page:

 Tap water from public water systems is regulated by the U.S. Environmental Protection Agency (EPA) under the Safe Drinking Water Act.
 The Minnesota Department of Health (MDH) regularly tests public tap water for safety.
 The EPA requires the results of this testing to be made available to the public.
 The EPA also requires information about potential health effects of drinking water contaminants, the source of the water, and compliance with regulations to be made public.

 Bottled water is regulated as a food product by the U.S. Food and Drug Administration (FDA).
 The FDA does not require bottled water companies to use certified laboratories for water quality testing or to report test results.
 The FDA does require bottled water labels to list ingredients and nutritional information.

 Where does bottled water come from?

-Bottled water comes from a variety of sources, including many of the same sources from which tap water originates.
-Sometimes the water you can buy in a bottle is simply tap water from a municipal water system that has been enhanced in some way.
+Bottled water comes from a variety of sources, including many of the same sources as tap water.
+Sometimes the water you can buy in a bottle is simply public tap water that has been enhanced in some way, such as changing the mineral content.
 Other sources of bottled water include springs, wells, and surface waters.

 Go to > top

 In some cases, bottled water may be the best choice, such as:

 - When a safe supply is not available, such as during a camping trip.

 - During a natural disaster.